How Do I Pick the Best Curriculum for My Family?

 7) Is the manual easy for me to use?

 Don’t confuse this question with asking if the manual is beautiful, immense, or worked well for your friend.
-The question is will it really work for YOU, or not?
+The question is, will it really work for you?

 8) What do reviews say?

-There are few things more insightful than reading the perspectives of others who have used the program.
+Few things are more insightful than reading the perspectives of others who have used the program.
 They are putting the curriculum to work in a real homeschooling family, and while you may not agree with their perspective, it will be invaluable in discerning what will work well for your child.
 In fact you may find that the reason another family despised it (too much Bible, or not enough writing) are exactly the reasons it will work well for your family.

 9) Does it emphasize rote memorization or comprehension?

-I can’t think of anyone who would say they only want their child to memorize without understanding.
+I can’t think of anyone saying they only want their child to memorize without understanding.
 Yet if the curriculum teaches memorization of multiplication facts without teaching why and how we multiply, sight reading without phonics, or historical times without context, then your child may simply skip over understanding, busily memorizing what he needs to know to fill out this week’s worksheet.
-In the years to come both of you will be distraught to find he forgot all that he never understood, and has to go back and relearn introductory level information in order to continue his education.
+In the years to come, both of you will be distraught to find he forgot all that he never understood and has to go back and relearn introductory-level information to continue his education.

 10) How easy is it to reuse with a younger student?

-If you are blessed with multiple children it will be helpful to know in advance if you’ll be able to use the curriculum again with younger siblings.
+If you are blessed with multiple children, it will be helpful to know in advance if you can use the curriculum again with younger siblings.

 11) How does it compare to what I’ve used before?